ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 **To get full credit for this task you need to complete the same requirements as in the previous task as well as:**
 - Provide the output files of your chosen tool under when intercepting wlan under this weeks returnables in a directory named wlan_outputs (with the given tool the output files are in /certmitm/outputs/ path)
+- Bonus: use a throwaway account, if you're brave enough to test the Riot Games Wild Rifts game ;)

 The following chart shows the high level idea in this task: